-The Chip Select CS1 has been routed to this port, which is supported natively with Device Tree Overlays for convenience, additional SPI devices can be used on this port as well, but the user is responsible for providing the Chip Select connectivity.
+The Chip Select CS1 has been routed to this port, which is supported natively with Device Tree Overlays for convenience,

+SPI EXPANSION

-It is recommended to utilize MCP23S17 gpio expander device if a Chip Select source is needed for multiple SPI devices are desired.
+It is recommended to utilize MCP23S17 apio expander device if a Chip Select source is needed for multiple SPI devices are desired.
 The MCP23S17 device is recommended due to wide usage and support provided by current Raspberry Pi distributions.

-3.9 I2S EXPANSION
+12S EXPANSION 3.9